awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 ## Granting cross\-account permissions to upload objects while ensuring the bucket owner has full control<a name="example-bucket-policies-use-case-8"></a>

 The following example shows how to allow another AWS account to upload objects to your bucket while taking full control of the uploaded objects\.
-This policy enforces that a specific AWS account \(`123456789012`\) be granted the ability to upload objects only if that account includes the bucket\-owner\-full\-control canned ACL on upload\.
-The StringEquals condition in the policy specifies the s3:x\-amz\-acl condition key to express the requirement \(see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\)\.
+This policy enforces that a specific AWS account \(*`123456789012`*\) be granted the ability to upload objects only if that account includes the bucket\-owner\-full\-control canned ACL on upload\.
+The `StringEquals` condition in the policy specifies the `s3:x-amz-acl condition` key to express the requirement \(see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\)\.

 ```
  1. {